 Speakers:

 Anna Katherine (AK) Moody, J.D., LL.M. is a senior wealth strategist in the Washington, DC office of BNY Wealth, working directly with clients and their families to address all aspects of family wealth transfer, business succession, philanthropy, and income tax, estate tax, gift tax and generation-skipping tax planning.
-Prior to joining BNY Wealth, Ms. Moody was a partner in the private wealth practice group of a large national law firm.
-Ms. Moody is a Fellow of the American College of Trust and Estate Counsel (ACTEC) and a prior chair of the ABA Tax Section Fiduciary Income Tax Committee.
+Prior to joining BNY Wealth, AK was a partner in the private wealth practice group of a large national law firm.
+AK is a Fellow of the American College of Trust and Estate Counsel (ACTEC) and an adjunct professor at Georgetown University Law Center, teaching the advanced private wealth planning seminar each spring to students enrolled in the taxation LL.M. and Estate Planning Certificate programs.
+AK is the former chair of the Fiduciary Income Tax Committee of the American Bar Association Tax Section.
+AK earned her undergraduate degree from the University of Georgia, her law degree from Washington & Lee University School of Law, and her LL.M. degree in taxation from Georgetown University Law Center.

-Emily Plocki assists high-net-worth individuals, multigenerational families and owners of family corporations, both domestically and internationally, with tax planning and wealth preservation.
-Emily handles a variety of matters, including estate, gift, and generation-skipping transfer tax planning; trust and estate administration; planned charitable giving; and business succession strategies.
-She prepares sophisticated lifetime and estate planning documents, designed to help families and individuals preserve and grow the businesses and legacies they have built over a lifetime.
+Emily Plocki is a Partner in Venable's Private Wealth Planning Group in Washington, DC.
+Her practice focuses primarily on assisting high-net-worth individuals, multigenerational families, and owners of family corporations, both domestically and internationally, with tax planning and wealth preservation.
+Emily handles a variety of matters, including estate, gift, and generation-skipping transfer tax planning, trust and estate administration, planned charitable giving, and business succession strategies.

 Celebrate the most wonderful time of year with the Philadelphia Estate Planning Council at our annual Holiday Celebration.
 This year's event will be held at The Racquet Club of Philadelphia.